Hey, I'm Vicky Cheng

 “Living in Beta is to put yourself out there as you are today.” - Bay McLaughlin

-I approach both design and life with the mindset that progress is better than perfection.
+This is why I approach both design and life with the mindset that progress is better than perfection.
 Every challenge becomes an experiment; every obstacle, a test of flexibility.
 It’s about constantly evolving, one small improvement, one thoughtful iteration at a time.
-I remind myself to stay humble, keep ego out of the way, and stay curious enough to adapt fast - because that’s where true creativity and growth happens.
+I remind myself to stay humble, keep ego out of the way, and stay curious enough to adapt fast - because that’s where true creativity and growth happen.

 “Design is the method of putting form and content together.
 Design can be art.
 Design can be aesthetics.
 Design is so simple — that’s why it’s so complicated.” - Paul Rand